ChrBeringer/ChromPars/README.md

 # ChromPars
-Collection of ASCII-Parser for different Chromatographic Data Systems.
+ASCII-Parser for different Chromatographic Data Systems written in Python 3.9.